“You’re going to Iceland for two whole weeks!? What will you do there?” a colleague of mine asked.

 Day 9: canyons and waterfalls.
 Stay another night in Myvatn and make a daytrip to Dettifoss waterfall and the Asbyrgi canyon.
 On the way back, you can go whale-watching in Húsavik.

 Day 10: a tale of waterfalls and herring.
 Take some time to explore the second city of Iceland: Akureyri .
 On the way to Akureyri, make sure you stop at Godafoss, my favourite waterfall by far!
 From there on, direction Siglofjördur to discover the herring-history of Iceland (it’s much more interesting than it sounds, trust me!)

 Day 11: Be prepared for a long drive (+/- 5 hours) to get to Stykkishólmur, where gorgeous little islands dot the bay of Breidafjördur.
 Why not take a boat ride to check some of them out?
 Or indulge in some fresh fish at the little harbour and climb the basalt rock formation of Súgandisey.
 Don’t forget to visit Stykkishólmur’s futuristic church!

 Day 12: Time for the west!
 The Snaefellsnes peninsula is one of my favourite parts of Iceland, it packs in so much in a relatively small area: crunching lava, black beaches, stunning rock formations, … There are plenty of walking opportunities too!

 Day 13: time for some history.
 On your way back to Reykjavik, stop at Borgarnes where the Settlement Centre tells you about Iceland’s fascinating history!
 Spend a last night in Reykjavik.

-Have you been?
+Have you visited the country of fire and ice?
 What places would you add to this two week itinerary for Iceland?